PaloAltoNetworks/terraform-aws-vmseries-modules/examples/panorama_standalone/README.md

-# Palo Alto Networks Panorama Module Example for AWS Cloud
+# Palo Alto Networks Panorama example

-A Terraform module example for deploying a one or more instances of Panorama in one or more VPCs in AWS Cloud.
+A Terraform example for deploying a one or more instances of Panorama in one or more VPCs in AWS Cloud.

 **NOTE:**
 Panorama will take a serveral minutes to bootup during the initial setup.